VulnerabilityVigilante/DeepTrace/README.md

 ## How to Use (Assumed Flow)

 1.  **Launch the App:** Open the DeepTrace Anti-Virus application.
+If this the first time opening DeepTrace, file access will be requested.
+Select `Allow access to manage all files` and click the back button.
+Demo viruses are set up in the background once permissions are granted.
 The main screen will prominently display options to "Start Scan" and access "Settings".
-Demo viruses are set up in the background once permissions are granted.
 2.  **Start Scan:** Tap the "Start Scan" button to initiate a comprehensive scan of your device's files (including directories where demo viruses were placed).
-3.  **View Results:** Once the scan is complete, the `ResultActivity` will display a list of any suspicious files found (which should include the demo viruses if present).
+3.  **View Results:** Once the scan is complete, the `ResultActivity` will display a list of any suspicious files found (which should include the demo viruses).
 The screen will clearly indicate if threats are found, potentially with an image of a hazard logo.
 4.  **Delete Files (Optional):** If suspicious files are found, you can select them from the list and tap a "DELETE" button to remove them.
 The delete button will only become visible if suspicious files are present.
 5.  **Check Settings:**
-    -   Navigate to "Settings" from the main screen.
+    -   Press the back button and navigate to "Settings" from the main screen.
     -   Change the font size for better readability.
     -   Enable or disable "Dim Light Mode".
     -   View the "Last Time Scanned".
     -   Access "Scan History" to see details of the last five scans.
-6.  **View Scan History:** Access the scan history from settings or potentially another part of the app to see a list of past scan dates.

 ## Known Issues